usamakh20/DBLPDataVizServer/README.md

 1. To run flask make sure you have python, flask and mysql installed.
-2. Your mysql server should be running locally and contain the dblp database. see https://github.com/usamathescientist/dblp for more info.
+2. Your mysql server should be running locally and contain the dblp database.
+3. See https://github.com/usamathescientist/dblp for more info.
-3. Ensure all the packages in requirements.txt are installed.
+4. Ensure all the packages in requirements.txt are installed.
-4. cd into the project folder and run the commands below.
+5. cd into the project folder and run the commands below.

 $ 'export FLASK_APP=app.py'
 $ 'python -m flask run'